kapposds/csunipi-mobile/README.md

 ### Add a platform to the project

 * type `ionic platform add android`
-* optionally type `ionic build android`, to make sure everything went right
+* type `ionic build android`, to build  and make sure everything went right

-You can choose one of the following ways to run the application:
+Run one of the following commands from the project root, and choose between different ways to run the application:

 #### Emulate